[Note: All Basque words are in Italics and Bold-faced Green]

 BASQUE ASSOCIATED WITH ESKIMO*

 An ancient language form that originated in the North African area of our most ancient civilizations has been studied by Nyland (2001).
-He found that many words used to describe names of places and things in Eskimo languages seem to be closely related to the ancient language, which is being called Saharan.
-It appears that the Basque language is a close relative to the original Saharan.
+He found that many words used to describe names of places and things in Eskimo languages seem to be closely related to the ancient language, which Nyland called Saharan, and which later was predated by the Igbo Language of West Africa.
+Fortuitously, the Basque Language is a close relative to the original Saharan.
 Following is a discussion of this relationship:

 It has been claimed that there are many names in use by the Eskimo people of Arctic Canada that appear to be related to Basque Nyland (2001).
 The land north of the tree line is called Ungava, which in Basque would be Ungaba, Unagaba.
 Many Basque names are assembled from several words by agglutinating the first letters of these words.
 Unagaba sounded like it came from unagarri (boring) gaba (night).
 Calling the long, dark, northern night, a "boring night" made very good sense, but the apparent relationship with Basque seemed to be accidental.
 The North American reindeer is called "caribou", spelled karibu in Basque; from kari-bu, kari (reason, purpose, destination) burdun (roasting spit): "Destination roasting spit" again made good sense.
 The indigenous people of the Arctic call themselves the Dene; dena in Basque means "all of us" and is the same word as in Denmark.
 Having been alerted to the possibility of an unsuspected and unlikely link between Europe and the eternally frozen land of the Eskimos, Nyland looked for a possible path the Eskimo language could have taken.
 Both the names Alaska and Canada looked promising; Alaska, alas-ka, from alatz (miracles) -ka (suffix denoting continuous action, unending), "Miracles unending" is exactly the reason why so many tourist ships cruise along the Alaska coast.
 Canada, spelled Kanada in Basque, clearly is assembled with the vowel-interlocking formula: .ka-ana-ada, akabu (ultimate, extreme end) anaitu (to get together) ada (noise of...),